LuisGC/blog/content/blog/2018/05/Scotland-a-brief-opinionated-guide.md

 type = "post"
-categories = ["personal", "tourism", "holidays", "history"] status = "published" featured = "/img/2017/12/Vannes.jpg"
+categories = ["personal", "tourism", "holidays", "history"] status = "published" featured = "/img/2018/05/Scotland-places.png"
 featuredalt = "Vannes"
 featuredpath = "Vannes - <a href='http://creativecommons.org/licenses/by-nc-sa/3.0/'><i>CC BY-NC-SA</i></a>"
 +++

 Some days ago I had the pleasure to make an awesome road trip through Scotland with my friend **Agatha**, my travel companion lately.
 It was my second time in Scotland, after a great trip a couple of years ago to visit mainly Edinburgh.
-So, this time Edinburgh was discarded as a destination, and the goal was to visit as much as possible of the rest of this country.
+So, this time the Scottish capital was discarded as a destination and the goal was to visit as much as possible of the rest of this beautiful country.

 In six days we drove around **a thousand miles** and hiked almost **40 kilometers**, without taking into account the walks through cities and towns.